Michael Jordan once said, “Talent wins games, but teamwork and intelligence win championships.”

 It’s estimated that by the end of 2021, 25-30% of the US workforce will work from home more than once a week.

 Some common problem areas include scheduling and miscommunication.
-A remote work plan template can alleviate these problems.
+A remote work plan template can ease these problems.

 Apart from using software to overcome operational challenges, managers must also recognize their remote workers’ other needs.

 Feedback sessions, for example, are crucial for remote workers.
-Research shows that fully and nearly fully remote employees that received good feedback in the past week were 4.6 times more likely to be engaged with the team.
+Research shows that remote employees that received good feedback in the past week were 4.6 times more likely to be engaged with the team.

 Effective team management is essential for both team and organizational success.